9 Insurance, Reimagined

 9.5 Old Model vs. New Model

-The shift Aarokya enables is not incremental.
-It is structural.
+The shift Aarokya enables is structural, not incremental.

 graph TB